Cloud Server Security – Best Practices

 Audit Regularly

-Assessing the security of your cloud server on a regular basis should be a priority.
+Regularly assessing the security of your cloud server should be a priority.
 If you have a complex server environment requiring many open ports, consider using Nmap to audit your setup.
-After auditing, you can then try to pressure test any identified or suspected weaknesses.
-If any vulnerabilities are detected they can then be addressed.
+After auditing, you can try to pressure-test any identified or suspected weaknesses.
+If any vulnerabilities are detected, they can then be addressed.

 Install an Anti-Virus Scanner